-In the center of Hebron there is a building which, according to Jewish belief, houses the graves of the Israelite patriarchs.
+In the center of Hebron, there is a building that, according to Jewish belief, houses the graves of the Israelite patriarchs.
 Archaeologists dispute this claim.
 Arabs believe that the tombs belong to venerable Muslim sheiks.
 For them, the building is a mosque.

 Since the beginning of the occupation, this has been a place of continued violent strife.
 The main street is reserved for Jews and closed to Arab traffic.
 For soldiers sent there to guard the settlers, it is hell.

 In the clip, Azaria is seen shaking hands with somebody immediately after the killing.
 This person is no other than Baruch Marzel, the king of the Tel Rumaida settlers.

 Marzel is the successor of “Rabbi” Meir Kahane, who was branded as a fascist by the Supreme Court of Israel.
 (Marzel once openly called for my assassination.)